Strong subgroup recurrence and the Nevo-Stuck-Zimmer theorem: Introduction

+Both of these famous deep theorems are known for a wider class of arithmetic groups than these treated in Theorem \ref{thm:main}.
+Most notably they do not require the higher $\Q$-rank assumption.
+Still, in the setting of Theorem \ref{thm:main} our new proof is surprisingly elementary and easy.
+In order to emphasize the simplicity of our argument we provide in Section \ref{sec:SLn} a short, self contained proof for the following corollary: \begin{corollary} Let $n \geq 3$ and $\Gamma$ be a finite index subgroup of $\SL_n(\Z)$.
+Then, every boomerang subgroup of $\Gamma$ is either contained in $\{\pm e\}$ or has finite index in $\Gamma$. \end{corollary}

+Another noteworthy corollary is the existence of {\it{boomerang simple}} groups. \begin{corollary} In the setting of Theorem \ref{thm:main} assume that $\G$ is simply connected and that $\G(\glofield)$ is center free.
+Then $\Boom^{lV}(\G(\glofield)) = \{\G(\glofield),\trivgp\}$.
+This is the case for example for $\SL_n(\glofield)$ when $n \geq 3$ is odd and $\glofield \subset \R$. \end{corollary} In particular a nonsingular, ergodic, nontrivial, elementwise conservative action of such a group is essentially free.
+This corollary will be deduced in Subsection \ref{sec:B_simple} from a slightly more general theorem stated there.

 We believe that the notion of boomerang subgroups is of independent interest.
-In a way boomerang subgroups can be interpreted as algebraic deterministic counterparts to the more analytic notion of invariant random subgroups, and it is interesting to ask which properties that are known to hold, almost surely, for IRSs are deterministically true for boomerangs.
-The following theorem can be thought of as a generalization of the Borel density theorem, or more precisely of the IRS version of this theorem \cite[Theorem 2.9]{7sam}.
+Boomerang subgroups can be interpreted as algebraic, deterministic counterparts to the more analytic notion of invariant random subgroups.
+It is interesting to ask which of the properties that are known to hold, almost surely, for IRSs are deterministically true for boomerangs.
+The following theorem can be thought of as a generalization of the Borel density theorem, or more precisely of the IRS version of this theorem \cite[Thm.
+2.9]{7sam}.

-\begin{theorem} Let $\G$ be a semi-simple, $\R$-split, connected algebraic group defined over $\R$ and $G = \G(\R)$ the Lie group of real points.
-Let $\Gamma < G$ be a countable, Zariski dense subgroup.
-Assume that the kernel of the projection of $\Gamma$ to each simple factor of $G$ is finite.
-Then every boomerang subgroup in $\Gamma$ is either finite and central or Zariski dense. \end{theorem}